nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 *4)* In the "Waiting" section select the "Edit" option of the request you want to edit the information.
 *5)* Then the form is displayed to edit the information of the request as a record of "Time Off" or a record of "Hour to favor".

 > **NOTE:** You can only edit requests that are in waiting status and only if no supervisor has answered these.

+**vi.
+Delete a Request.**
+To delete a request you must perform the following steps:
+*1)* Open the dropdown menu.
+*2)* Select the "Request" option.
+*3)* Select the "My Request" option.
+Then, all sent requests are organized by their response status.
+*4)* In the "Waiting" section select the "Delete" option of the application you want to delete.
+*5)* Then the confirmation form shown to remove the application.
+*6)* Select the "Delete" option to delete the request sent.
+Here it is redirected to the list of requests sent.

+> **NOTE:** You can only delete requests that are in waiting status and only if no supervisor has answered these.